Get started with Columnstore for real-time operational analytics

 **Insert/Query workload:**If your workload is primarily inserting data and querying it, the default COMPRESSION_DELAY of 0 is the recommended option.
 The newly inserted rows will get compressed once 1 million rows have been inserted into a single delta rowgroup.

-Some example of such workload are (a) traditional DW workload (b) click-stream analysis when you need to analyze the click pattern in a web application.
+Some examples of such workload are (a) traditional DW workload (b) click-stream analysis when you need to analyze the click pattern in a web application.

-OLTP workload: If the workload is DML heavy (i.e. heavy mix of Update, Delete and Insert), you may see columnstore index fragmentation by examining the DMV sys. dm_db_column_store_row_group_physical_stats.
+OLTP workload: If the workload is DML heavy (that is, heavy mix of Update, Delete and Insert), you may see columnstore index fragmentation by examining the DMV sys. dm_db_column_store_row_group_physical_stats.
 If you see that > 10% rows are marked deleted in recently compressed rowgroups, you can use COMPRESSION_DELAY option to add time delay when rows become eligible for compression.
-For example, if for your workload, the newly inserted stays ‘hot’ (i.e. gets updated multiple times) for say 60 minutes, you should choose COMPRESSION_DELAY to be 60.
+For example, if for your workload, the newly inserted stays 'hot' (that is, gets updated multiple times) for say 60 minutes, you should choose COMPRESSION_DELAY to be 60.